Employers and apprentices information

 The two-year accelerated qualification is ideal for health and care professionals whose role involves driving improvements in care quality and managing key delivery challenges.
 It will develop managers capable of maximising their potential and rapidly improving care outcomes.

-Delivered through a blend of online and face-to-face learning, the programme supports apprentices to apply what they have learned in their workplace and aligns with the objectives of the NHS People Plan.
-Projects are agreed with employers to include live, real-world health and care scenarios.
+Delivered through a blend of online and face-to-face learning, the programme supports apprentices to apply what they have learnt to real workplace scenarios.

-Graduates will be recognised as a Chartered Manager by the Chartered Management Institute (CMI).
+Graduates will be eligible for Chartered Manager status from the Chartered Management Institute (CMI).

 We have intakes starting throughout the academic year.
 These are delivered nationally for employers and apprentices in the following locations: